On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum: Abstract

 \section{Abstract}

-The origin of the cosmic-ray knee has remained a puzzle since its discovery over 60 years.
-In addition, Some latest experiments have revealed a spectral cutoff of the electron around 1 TeV.
-We find these two spectral breaks have a similar Lorentz factor $\sim 10^6$, and interpret this similarity with a threshold interaction induced by a new particle X abundant in the Galaxy.
-The interaction process $CR \ + \ X \ \longrightarrow \ CR \ + \ X^{\prime}$ can take place when the effective energy is sufficient to convert it into the mass of another unknown particle $X^{\prime}$ (as a representative to all possible threshold inelastic interactions), where the mass of $X^{\prime}$ is $10^6$ higher than that of the X with respect to the above mentioned common Lorentz factor.
-Thus cosmic rays will lose their energy above the threshold and produce a spectral break.
-Under this scenario, we can reproduce the spectral break for both the nuclei and electron, and predict a flattened spectrum for electrons after the cutoff.
-Given that there are uncertainties of experiments in determining the actual spectra of these breaks and their components, our model allows a wide mass range of the particle X from ultra low value to around 1 eV.
+Spectra of Cosmic Rays (CRs), and particularly their features, contain a lot of important information about the astro-particle physics and the fundamental physics.
+Realizing that the 4 PeV knee of CR nuclei and the 1 TeV spectral cutoff of the electron share almost a same Lorentz factor, we propose that CRs experience a threshold interaction with a new light particle X abundant in the Galaxy.
+The interaction $CR \ + \ X \ \longrightarrow \ CR \ + \ X^{\prime}$ can take place when the effective energy is sufficient to convert it into another heavier unknown particle $X^{\prime}$ (as a representative to all possible threshold inelastic interactions).
+Under this scenario, we can reproduce the spectral break for both the nuclei and the electron, and predict a zig-zag spectrum for them.
+Given that there are great uncertainties in experiments, our model accommodates a wide mass range of the $X$ from ultra low value to around 1 eV.